erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **RDDT**

 Reddit is a guilty pleasure for me.
 I spend way too much time there.
 They seem to have a mine of fodder for AI to train on in their forums.
-In Q1, they reported their data licensing business grew 66% year over year.
+They reported that in Q1 of this year, their data licensing business grew 66% year over year.
 They also recorded their first quarterly profit since their IPO.
 Additionally, their ads business is an opportunity for growth.
 Often I find if I use an app or product nearly every day, it is a signal that it might be a good investment.
 But then again, I could have drawn the same conclusion about Stack Overflow 10 years ago and it would have